Amigurumi-Crochet-Pattern-Green-Frog-Crochet-About-scaled.webp

 Once your turtle’s body is done, weave in your ends and tuck it into its egg shell.
 These little guys are made for a quick, satisfying crochet session.
 If you’re doing a craft fair, honestly?
 Make a whole basket of them!
 I think they will sell like crazy!

-I’d love to see your finished turtles!
-Tag me @greenfrog.crochet on Instagram or use #greenfrogcrochet so I can share your work.
+I would love to see what you make!
+Tag me @greenfrog.crochet on Instagram or use #greenfrogcrochet so I can find your post and share it with the community.

 You can find more crochet patterns in our Etsy and Website shops.